jserv/mini-arm-os/README.md

 **STEP 1.**
-Select a target name for your device,such as STM32F429 In this guide,I assume its name is "LPC_EXAMPLE".
+Select a target name for your device,such as STM32F429 In this guide,we assume its name is "LPC_EXAMPLE".
 Create "LPC_EXAMPLE" directory in "platform" and "cmsis" directory.
 Create "inc" and "src" directory in "platform/LPC_EXAMPLE/"